ramgopalvarmaar/mernstack-app-cloud/README.md

 ### Live Demo running in [Google Cloud Platform](https://mernstack-app-290207.el.r.appspot.com/)

-### A quite exhaustive React, Node/Express, MongoDB App for rendering tabular data with pagination with full Create, Edit, Delete functionality.
-Also, have implemented filter functionality for text-based search and date-range based search.
-Have used Material-UI extensively across the app.
-Functinality to download the data in `.csv` format.

-##### Quite a few standard and simple tests have also been implemented with `jest`

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### To launch this project in the local machine.

 run `npm install` in both the server directory, which in this project is the root directory (`./`) and also `./client` directories separately, which will install all the npm packages for server and client respectively.